 Restricting Access to Affordable Medicines

-Big Pharma has hijacked “trade” agreements like the North American Free Trade Agreement (NAFTA) and the now-defunct Trans-Pacific Partnership (TPP) to expand their monopoly power and raise medicine prices.
+hijacked “trade” agreements like the North American Free Trade Agreement (NAFTA) and the now-defunct Trans-Pacific Partnership (TPP) to expand their monopoly power and raise medicine prices.

 Multinational pharmaceutical companies use the corporate-captured trade negotiation process to create new rights and powers for themselves so that can limit consumers' access to cheaper generic drugs.